Sanju: Characters

 Mirza also opened up on Kapoor's role stating that "he would be the first to reach the location because he would need five, six hours to do prosthetic make-up to play the older part."
 She also spoke about the uncanny resemblance of Kapoor as Dutt as a consequence of prosthetics revealing that "people who went on the sets thought Ranbir was Sanju sir.
 Koirala also expressed that she was "shocked at Ranbir's capacity to transform".
 Hirani also revealed that Kapoor was "meeting Sanju separately...had a full timeline of how Sanju looked in the 80s, 90s, 2000s... and made a whole collection of look videos."
 Kapoor himself also stated that he "knew that there is a fine line between mimicry and representing someone who is loved by so many people" which is why "it took us six to eight months to get ready... to prep, do the prosthetic tests, acting and character rehearsals."

-Kapoor further mentioned that whilst the physical transformation was significantly easier, emotional transformation and "being able to understand the emotional level of the character was really daunting."
+Kapoor further mentioned that while the physical transformation was significantly easier, emotional transformation and "being able to understand the emotional level of the character was really daunting."
 However, he also revealed that as Dutt "represents an epitome of body building and if I had to play him on screen, body was essential".
-In order to build his body like Dutt's, Kapoor revealed that it required "sacrifice" and "discipline" as he "was having 8 meals a day, waking up at 3 in the morning to drink a protein shake."
+To build his body like Dutt's, Kapoor revealed that it required "sacrifice" and "discipline" as he "was having 8 meals a day, waking up at 3 in the morning to drink a protein shake."
 He also mentioned that he "wanted to take a step back and didn’t want to be around him too much because I didn’t want to be obsessed with him.
 I would be always looking at him, trying to see what he is doing, how he is scratching his beard, how he is talking…but before any poignant moment in the script, for instance, the jail sequence, the drug sequence, his mother’s death, or when the TADA verdict (Terrorist and Disruptive Activities (Prevention) Act came, I would always call him the night before the shoot.
 I just wanted to know what he was feeling, and very graciously, very honestly he would tell me and I would express that on screen.
 I wanted to represent him with respect" and a "true representation of what was going on in his head."